 While the “oh no” is the running gag, Norris on occasion shakes things up by throwing in new punchlines to keep readers on their toes.
 It keeps things fresh and gives the comics room to move without travelling too far from its origin.

 Many webcomics have a habit of being introverted, sometimes even celebrate it.
 They tell you how wonderful your bed or couch is and how it’s fun to stay indoors.
 It makes a lot of sense as many creative people tend to be introverted too.
 But not Alex Norris!
 He, and a fake hand known as Johand, are getting out into the world to discover all of its wonders.

 Each self-contained episode covers a different aspect of outside through the eyes of the cartoonist, through observations, comments and humour.
 In a way it’s philosophical, looking at the world in a way that many others may not.
 It’s calm and refreshing.

 Out of all the comics featured in this article this one if the most visually interesting through it combination of illustration and photography.
 The two pair effectively as the photos help Norris give life to the outside world, with beguiling texture, apprehension and depth.

-As the strips spans back years you get to see a wide range of styles on display.
-There’s the minimalist style which is similar in fashion to Webcomic Name, but used to in a less stringent manner as Norris doesn’t have to conform to a three panel grid.
+As the strips span back years you get to see a wide range of styles on display.
+There’s the minimalist style which is similar in fashion to Webcomic Name, but used to in a less stringent manner as Norris doesn’t have to conform to a three-panel grid.
 He also dabbles in strips that feature much more detail.
-These strips allow for different scenarios which his signature minimalism can’t cater for and other a breath of new possibilities.
+These strips allow for different scenarios which his signature minimalism can’t cater for any other a breath of new possibilities.